spacial-player-data-visualization/g-player-visualization/README.md

 Select Map offers the ability to change the 'context' of the map.
 Selecting the 'game', and selecting the 'map' change which set of users is available to the player, and which map the tool should load.

 The "Select Fidelity" field offers a setting for improving the performance of the tool.
 Often, when loading multiple sets of player data, or large data sets, the tool will slow down due to the size of the data.
 The "Select Fidelity" pulldown allows the user to reduce the amount of points per second that the API returns.
-This drastically reduces the amount of data and compution required.
+This drastically reduces the amount of data and computation required.

 #### Select Data